Morabaraba/interests/md/lazbuild-gitlab-ci.md

 Have your application look if there is a new executable and download it automatically.

-You also don't have to rely on the `gitlab.com` infrastructure, but that rather [self-host][gitlab-on-ubuntu] on your own server.
+You also don't have to rely on the `gitlab.com` infrastructure, but rather [self-host][gitlab-on-ubuntu] on your own server.

 [ci]: https://en.wikipedia.org/wiki/Continuous_integration
 [job_artifacts]: https://docs.gitlab.com/ce/ci/pipelines/job_artifacts.html